 Chronic Pain Management

-When chronic pain persists in spite of medical treatment however it is usually not due to any ‘biological’ factors such as findings on physical examination, or change on X ray, but to what are termed ‘psychosocial variables’, such as mood, stress and the unique situation of the patient in which the pain occurs.
+When chronic pain persists in spite of medical treatment however it is sometimes not due to any ‘biological’ factors such as findings on physical examination, or change on X ray, but to what are termed ‘psychosocial variables’, such as mood, stress and the unique situation of the patient in which the pain occurs.

 Inability to function on a physical level may lead to feelings of low self-esteem, stress, anxiety and depression which may cause strained relationships, addictions and an inability to cope with life in general.
 Research indicates that a combination of psychological and physical therapies appears to provide significant benefits.

 The Psychological Approach

 A cognitive behavioural approach has been shown to be the most logical treatment where the pain is accompanied by disability and psychological distress.